MrBlankCoding/BreadLang/README.md

-# BreadLang Syntax & Learning Guide
+# BreadLang Complete Learning Guide

 BreadLang is a modern, statically-typed programming language with LLVM JIT compilation, designed for simplicity, readability, and native performance.